skerkour/kerkour.com/content/about.md

 * This website
 where I share strong opinions
-and crazy ideas on Open source, entrepreneurship, sustainability and everything in between.<br/>
+and crazy ideas on Open source, entrepreneurship, minimalism, sustainability and everything in between.<br/>